NOiR-07/MusicPlayer/README.md

  **HURRAY**

-   **HOW TO RUN THIS FILES**
+   # Library needed for this project

-# pip install pygame
+- pip install pygame

-# install this library first

-# Choose the music directory from your system and add the file

-# select the song and click on play

-# use pause , resume or stop as needed